Dhammarato

 Oh, he’s been a good boy for five years now.
 Okay.
 Rather than what is your mind state right now?
 Yeah.
 Yes, is perfect right now, because you don’t want anything right now.

-This is why we talk about the whole teaching of the Buddha is dukha, dukkha Naroda.
-Come out of your dukkha into Dukkha Naroda, or into a state of sukkha right now.
+This is why we talk about the whole teaching of the Buddha is dukha, dukkha Nirodha.
+Come out of your dukkha into Dukkha Nirodha, or into a state of sukkha right now.
 You don’t have to practice it hopingly someday that you’ll be enlightened, because you’re enlightened right now when you’re free from Dukkha.
 So this is what we’re practicing.
 We’re not practicing to become enlightened.

 We’re practicing being enlightened.